Ruggiero (character): Story

 After Ruggiero was given a sword, armor, and a horse by Brunello, he entered a melee and became the tournament champion.
 Later he was knighted by Agramante and joined the Saracen army in its invasion of Europe, against Atlante's wishes.

 Agramante's army joins Rodomonte's forces who are fighting the Franks at the border war at Montalbano (Montauban).
 Ruggiero shows his military prowess in the battle and has duels with Orlando and Rinaldo.
 Both duels are interrupted.

 After the battle is over for the day, Ruggiero meets and falls in love with the female Christian knight Bradamante (sister to Rinaldo).
 She is attacked and wounded by Saracen patrols and Ruggiero defends her honor.
 During the fight Bradamante and Ruggiero are separated for the first of many times.

 Atlante then takes Ruggiero hostage and holds him in an enchanted castle with lords and ladies to keep him company.
 Bradamante rescues Ruggiero, but he is soon tricked into climbing on the back of a hippogriff.

 The hippogriff flies him to an island east of India and he is held captive there by the enchantress Alcina on her magic island.
 Ruggiero forgets about his love for Bradamante and falls for the charms of Alcina.
 He is there until he is helped by the good sorceress Melissa.

 He rescues the princess Angelica, who has been offered as a sacrifice to an orca.
 Finally, he is baptised into Christianity, and marries Bradamante.
 Rodomonte appears at the wedding feast and accuses Ruggiero of betraying the Saracen cause.
 The two knights duel, ending in Rodomonte's death.

 Depictions

 Opera

 Ruggiero appears in several operas, including La liberazione di Ruggiero (1625) by Francesca Caccini, Alcina (1735) by Handel and is the main character in Johann Adolph Hasse’s Il Ruggiero.

 Movie

-Ruggiero is played by Ron Moss in the Italian film Paladini-storia d'armi e d'amori ("Paladins—the story of love and arms", aka "Hearts and Armour").
+Ruggiero is played by Ron Moss in the Italian film Paladini-storia d'armi e d'amori ("Paladins—the story of love and arms", "Hearts and Armour").